George Townshend, 7th Marquess Townshend: Family

 Lord Townshend married, thirdly, in 2004, Philippa Sophia Swire (born 28 April 1935), former wife of Humphrey Roger Swire (1934–2004), and daughter of George Jardine Kidston-Montgomerie of Southannan.
-She is the mother of the Conservative MP Hugo Swire and Sophia Swire.
+She is the mother of former Conservative MP Hugo, Baron Swire and Sophia Swire.

 Lord Townshend died aged 93 on 23 April (St George's Day) 2010, having held his peerage for 89 years.
 At the time, that made him the longest known holder of a peerage, having passed the previous record, held by Charles St Clair, 13th Lord Sinclair, in March 2009.
 (Note: The record was surpassed by John Dodson, 3rd Baron Monk Bretton, in January 2021.)